pzanchuk/Site-Rebuild/README.md

 ## Technologies Used

-_This program was created using Angular/TS, HTML5, Bootsrap_
+_This website was created using Angular/TS, HTML5, Bootstrap_

 ### License